What to Expect

 Though we recommend you test your bike out thoroughly before biking down to the meet up spot, we realize accidents happen.
 You might get all the way to the start location and realize your tires are nearly flat!
 If this happens, fear not!
 We will have a small number of mechanics on site with limited time who will be happy to help asses your problem, sell you a tube, and help you install it.
 Don’t expect them to be available after the ride starts – stop by immediately when you arrive if you need help.

 Around 8:55pm the announcement is made that it’s almost time to ride.
 We strip down and stuff our clothes into a backpack/fannypack/pannier/saddlebag to take with us.
 We recommend you try and find a way to secure your belongings to you and/or your bike.
 (By the way, backpacks and bodypaint are natural enemies – don’t mix them!)
 Then we get on our bikes, and wait for the rest of the crowd.
-There will be a countdown and a marching band sounding us off so we can all start en masse.
+There will be a marching band sounding us off so we can all start en masse.